Simulation Module (-S)

 - -entity <name>:<logical_expression>

 Define a new entity (based on elements) from one or several logical expressions based on the variables described in Mesh Keys.
-The argument can be:
+The expression argument can be:

 a single logical expression;